prernasutar42-bit/ChaatBazaar/README.md

 1. Maintain the Orange theme, throughout the Wesbite.

 2. If the original repository gets updated after you fork it, you should sync your fork before creating a new PR.
-This prevents merge conflicts and outdated code.
+This prevents merge conflicts and outdated code.<br>
 So always follow the below steps, before any Pull request, for the corresponding Branch, to keep the repository upto date :